acm-projects/ReQuest/README.md

 #### Backend

-- Start looking into Tech Stack (PostgreSQL, Express, Node.js)
+- Start looking into Tech Stack (MongoDB, Express, Node.js)
 - Play around with the APIs (use Postman)
 - Look into LLM for chatbot and start playing around with it
 <br>